Organized Back to School: 30 Tips for a Stress-Free Start

 20. Sticky Note System

 Use sticky notes to remember vital info such as deadlines, permission slips, a teacher gift, etc. Place notes wherever you are guaranteed to see them especially for must have items the next day.
-Stick these reminders on your refrigerator, bathroom mirror, front door so you are sure to see what it is you don’t want to forget that day.
+Stick these reminders on your refrigerator, bathroom mirror, or front door so you are sure to see what it is you don’t want to forget that day.

 21. Declutter Kids’ Clothes

-Have an organized back-to-school by cleaning out kids’ clothing and shoes before school shopping so you know what you truly need before purchasing anything new.
-Just because retailers say you must go “back-to-school shopping” doesn’t mean you have to!
+Have an organized back to school by cleaning out kids’ clothing and shoes before school shopping so you know what you truly need before purchasing anything new.
+Just because retailers say you must go “back to school shopping” doesn’t mean you have to!
 After you’ve decluttered and, if necessary, purchased new school year clothing, organize their closets for easy dressing and putting away clothes.

 22. New School Supply List

 Keep a list of “must-haves” for new school supplies handy so when you see them on sale you can go ahead and purchase (i.e., quality kid headphones, #2 pencils, Crayola markers).
-Back-to-school sales start happening as early as July.
+Back to school sales start happening as early as July.
 Avoiding impulse buying by having a list handy of what you know they will need in the coming year.

 Email or call your school to see if they have a published list of school supplies for each grade.
 Sometimes these lists can be found on the school district’s website or even certain retailers will have suggested lists by grade level.